Accio/accio.github.io/_drafts/2020-08-03-industrial-postdocs.md

 perfect start in your industrial postdoc position.
 I hope, however, that they help you survive the transition with fewer surprises.

-# How should I decide on whether or not working as an industrial postdoc?
+# Conclusions, or, how should I decide?

 You are welcome to use the list of considerations above to inform your decision.
 Gather more information by talking with family members and friends about your